 Make cheesecake filling:

-- Beat the cream cheese on low until smooth.
+- Beat the cream cheese on low speed until smooth.

 - Add sugar and beat until creamy.